 The Salt Creek Park Forest Preserve is another of Schaumburg’s unique nearby attractions for outdoor enthusiasts.
 Located approximately 10 miles from the town, the park is easily accessible by a rental car.

 The main attractions at the park include its walking and hiking trails that take you through a diverse array of wildlife and vegetation.
 While hiking, some birds and animal species you might spot include hickories, red-headed woodpeckers, bluegill, black oars, bur oaks, catfish, bass, and Baltimore orioles.

 You can go fishing, bird-watching, canoeing, and kayaking close by during summertime.
 Alternatively, wintertime sports include snow hiking, cross-country skiing, and snowshoeing.
 Even if you’re not in for sports, you can enjoy the awe-inspiring views of the forest at any time of the year.
-The park has no entrance fee and is open from an hour after sunrise to an hour before sunset every day.
+The park has no entrance fee and is open every day from an hour after sunrise to an hour before sunset.